google/truth/failure_messages.md

 -   The value of "expected" is the parameter passed to `isEqualTo(...)`.
 -   The value of "but was" is the parameter passed to `assertThat(...)`.

-Sometimes the fields contain more than just the `toString()` representation of a parameter.
+Sometimes the facts contain more than just the `toString()` representation of a parameter.
 For example:

 ```none